RobinNagpal/dodao-ui/README.md

 - [ ] Understand the convention we follow for creating routes.
 Check CodingWorkflow.md
 - [ ] Understand how to declare new types for entities, request and response types
 - [ ] Understand how strict types need to be used for request and responses
+- [ ] Understand how to add new routes.
+More details in [AddingAPIRoutes.md](docs/AddingAPIRoutes.md)

 ### UI
 - [ ] Understand how notifications need to be shown